Pbeeltje/.github.io/index.md

 Besides tracking time, whenever any period longer than 2 hours passes the program rolls two six-sides die to determine the weather.

-The diceroll function, you can choose the amount and upper/lower limit of the die:
+Below is the diceroll function.
+It takes three variables: the amount of dice and upper/lower limit of the die:

 ```javascript
 //diceroll function